 Course Requirements Checklist

-The student will participate in 4 Discussion Board Forums.
-Each forum will consist of a thread (200 words) and at least (minimum) 2 replies (100 words).
-Each forum is based on a chapter topic.
+Discussions are collaborative learning experiences.
+The student will participate in 4 Discussions.
+Each discussion will consist of a thread (200 words) and at least 2 replies (100 words each).
+Each discussion is based on a chapter topic.
 Outside research will be required for the thread.
 The instructor is looking for substantial, thoughtful, and critical discussions.

 There will be 1 major paper due in this course.
 It is important for the student to understand the major themes associated with project management.
 Global research topics will be assigned on a first come first save basis.
 There will not be any duplicate topics assigned; therefore, each student will all have a different topic.
 Through this paper, the student will be researching and writing about a project management theme.
 The paper will be divided in 3 parts.
 Part 1 is the topic submission, Part 2 is the submission of the outline and annotated bibliography, and Part 3 is the submission of a 10 page paper.